 Cuvier’s beaked whales grow between 18-23 ft (5.5-7m) with a weight between 2.2 – 3.9 tons.

-They feed on squid, fish and crustaceans.
+They feed on squid, fish, and crustaceans.
 They generally have scarring and shark bites on a gray or reddish-brown body.
-They can be recognized by a sloping forehead and a concave head.
+A sloping forehead and a hollow head can recognize them.

 Cuvier’s beaked whales are known to breach.
 They will generally try to avoid incidents with boats, although they are one of the most-watched beaked whales.

 Although they may be seen alone, groups of up to seven may travel together.
 Groups of 25 have been seen together, although this is rare.

 Dall’s sheep can be found in northwestern North America.
 Dall’s sheep can be found in the northern regions, whereas the subspecies stone’s sheep can be found in the more southerly part.